grdi-amr/docs-and-SOPs/metadata_standards_sop.md

 The first step in the data harmonization is to identify any fields that you might reasonably be able apply to your samples.
 Look through the fields and their descriptions to see if any apply.
-Taking a look at the allowed terms might help with deciding if a field could applies.
+Taking a look at the allowed terms might help with deciding if a field fits your data.
 The [GitHub repo of the standard]((https://github.com/cidgoh/GRDI_AMR_One_Health)) contains both field descriptions, possible terms, and SOPs for filling out fields.
 A useful SOP to follow alongside this one is the [Metadata Curation SOP](https://github.com/cidgoh/GRDI_AMR_One_Health/blob/main/SOPs/GRDI_Metadata-Curation-SOP-13.4.pdf), which provides guidance on each field and the terms used for curation.